 From smoothies and juices to soups and sauces, blenders are the miracle workers of the kitchen.
-The sheer variety of tasty treats, nutritious drinks and foods that can be made in a blender is astonishing.
-On top of that, it’s small, compact and portable.
+The sheer variety of tasty treats, nutritious drinks, and foods that can be made in a blender is astonishing.
+On top of that, it’s small, compact, and portable.
 But why not go a step further and buy yourself a blender that’s also quiet on the job?

 Let’s face it, as great as blenders are, they can be very noisy.
 If you’ve ever woken your family members or roommates up while making your morning protein shake, it’s clear that you need a quiet blender.
 Not only will it be easier on your housemates and neighbors, but it will also bother your pets less and won’t give you a headache.

 But what is it that makes a blender quiet?
 Are all quiet blenders quiet, or is it just a bit of marketing mumbo jumbo?
-To help you out, I’ll go over why I think everyone needs a quiet blender, what to look for in a quiet blender and, finally, offer a list of my ten favorite ones.
+To help you out, I’ll go over why I think everyone needs a quiet blender, what to look for in a quiet blender and, finally, offer a list of my twelve favorite ones.

 Why You Need a Quiet Blender